kiwicom/orbit/src/hooks/useMediaQuery/README.md

 # useMediaQuery

-useMediaQuery hook makes it super easy to use media queries in your functional component and differentiate it's render for different viewports.
+The `useMediaQuery` hook lets you use media queries in your functional component and differentiate its render for different viewports.

-To implement useMediaQuery hook into your project you'll need to add the import:
+To implement the useMediaQuery hook into your project, add the import:

 ```jsx
 import useMediaQuery from "@kiwicom/orbit-components/lib/hooks/useMediaQuery";
 ```

-After adding import, you can use it simply in your functional component:
+Then you can use it in your functional component:

 ```jsx
 const Component = () => {